mchau24/Shopify-Customer-and-Sales-Analysis/README.md

     - Repeat rate: percentage of customers who return to make another purchase.
     - Purchase frequency: how many times customers place orders, on average.

+## 3. Data Overview
+This dashboard is based on a simulated dataset generated from a real Shopify store, covering a one-week period from 18th to 24th March 2025.
+The details of each field are included in the Excel file.

+## 4. Dashboard